-This is a comprehensive review and resource page for Rylo, a 4K 360 camera launched on October 31, 2017, which has the best stabilization among all 360 cameras I’ve tested to date, and other unique features and capabilities.
-UPDATE: On April 19, 2018, Rylo issued a major update that added new features including a wireless mode and a 180 mode.
-See the complete details, including a comparison between 360 mode and the new 180 mode.
+This is a comprehensive review and resource page for Rylo, a 5.8K 360 camera which has one of the best stabilization among all 360 cameras I’ve tested to date, and other unique features and capabilities.
+11/9 UPDATE: I’ve added comparisons against Insta360 One X, GoPro Fusion and other popular 360 cameras.
+UPDATE: On November 8, 2018, Rylo issued a major update that increased the video resolution to 5.8K, and added a new desktop app.

 Specifications and features